-The Town of Argyle currently does not coordinate with the County and WisDOT when designating areas for new development or when the Town receives a request for a new development permit.
+The Town of Shullsburg currently coordinates with the County and WisDOT when designating areas for new development and when the Town receives a request for a new development permit.

 5.5.7 TRANSPORTATION INFRASTRUCTURE ISSUES

 There are places where people have daily transportation options including driving, taking trains, riding buses, bicycling, or walking.
 In rural communities, most of these options may not be practical or are just not available.
 Local planning input may seem to have little influence or relation to larger or more varied transportations systems.
 However, residents of towns and villages - and the elected and appointed officials who represent them - have good reasons to care about local transportation needs such as